Peter's electronic projects

 Control up to 8 devices by this easy constructable remote control.
 It can work as a radio or infrared remote control, depending on the components.
 Each device output can be configured to be momentary (turned on while you press the button) or latched.
 Latched outputs can be toggled on/off by one button per channel, or turned on and off by two buttons per channel.

-Try it out now!
-Click on the transmitter buttons and see how the receiver outputs change.
-Change transmitter or receiver version.
-Alter the receiver output type.
+Try it now, before building!
+Click on the transmitter buttons with the green labels on the left and see how the receiver outputs (K1-K8) change.
+Change the number of transmitter or receiver channels.
+Switch the receiver output type between latched and momentary.

 Containing a PIC microcontroller, the circuit is very flexible.
 You can decide which receiver outputs are latched and which are momentary.
 The Manchester-coded transmitter output is well suited for the cheapest ASK radio modules or for infrared control.
 The units are configurable to a unique address, which must match to control the devices.